SalmaML56/SalmaML56/README.md

 AI Engineer at **Quantlix** — an agentic AI lab in Islamabad building long-running AI agents for climate, energy, and agriculture.

 ---
+### About Me

 I design and deploy end-to-end AI systems — from RAG pipelines and voice-driven assistants to multi-agent automation and computer vision applications.
 I focus on turning research-grade models into reliable, production-ready products.

- Currently working on: Long-running agentic AI systems at Quantlix — agents that monitor sensor networks, reason over field and grid data, and execute multi-step operations with checkpointing, evals, and human escalation
+-  Currently working on: Long-running agentic AI systems at Quantlix — agents that monitor sensor networks, reason over field and grid data, and execute multi-step operations with checkpointing, evals, and human escalation
- Actively exploring: Agentic AI workflows and LLM orchestration frameworks B.S.
-Software Engineering, Virtual University of Pakistan (CGPA 3.35/4.00) Ask me about: RAG systems, NLP, LLM integration, and MLOps deployment
+-  Actively exploring: Agentic AI workflows and LLM orchestration frameworks
+-  B.S.
+Software Engineering, Virtual University of Pakistan (CGPA 3.35/4.00)
+-  Ask me about: RAG systems, NLP, LLM integration, and MLOps deployment

 ---

 ### Tech Stack